litterbox-sf-fall/notes/week_01_fundamentals/day_2_productivity_htmlcssbootstrap/dusk_html_css and bootstrap/readme.md

 * col-md <1200px
 * col-lg >1200px

-<div class ="row"> Here is an example of an two column layout.
+Here is an example of an two column layout.

 ```
 <div class="row">